metafacture/metafacture-tutorial/docs/04_Fix-Path.md

+---
+layout: default
+title: "Lesson 4: FixPath and more complex transformations in Fix"
+nav_order: 4
+parent: Lessons
+---

 # Lesson 4: FixPath and more complex transformations in Fix

 Over the last lessons we learned how to construct a Metafacture workflow, how to use the Playground and how Metafacture Flux and Fix can be used to parse structured information.
 We saw how you can use Flux to transform the JSON format into the YAML format which is easier to read and contains the same information.
 We also learned how to retrieve information out of the JSON file using a Fix function like `retain("title", "publish_date", "notes.value", "type.key")`.